hhamza1/edoc-app/README.md

 # E-DOC : Management Application For Doctors

+## Design

+The design is provided in Invision  : https://invis.io/AMV47F6HFSX

 ## Developers

 You need to install NodeJS and NPM in order to run the application on your machine :